 - Completion rates: How many people who buy your course complete it?

 - Bounce rates: Do people visit your course page, then leave soon thereafter?

 - Conversion rates: Out of the people who visit your course page, how many actually buy the course?

-Metrics like these show you how people respond to your marketing messages and your course material, as well as give you insights in how to create and market your next online course.
+Metrics like these tell you how people respond to your marketing messages and your course material, as well as give you insights into how to create and market your next online course.

 Simply sign up for a free trial with Kajabi and start designing your course.
 Set the price, choose a theme, create a blog, and start an email marketing campaign, all from one platform.